 Cr.
 3. (3-3-0).
-Prerequisite: COSC 3331 and Math for Gaming, permission from instructor Concepts and theories of motion modeling.
+Prerequisite(s): GMNG 3310 and Math for Gaming, or permission from instructor

+Concepts and theories about motion modeling.
 Students will gain skills in creating scripts for multimedia animating objects and developing multimedia animation projects.

 GMNG 4320: Digital Games as Communication